Skip to Main Content

 The University of California Regents (UC Regents) do not hold the copyright to the majority of the materials held in the collection of The Bancroft Library.
 When copyright is not held by the UC Regents, no permission for publication/use from the Library is required or given.
 If you intend to publish any material found in the collection of the Library that is still protected by copyright, and you determine that your use exceeds fair use, you are required to obtain permission from the copyright holder.
 More information about determining copyright status, fair use, and other legal restrictions that may apply can be found below.

-The Copyright & Information Policy Specialist can perform a search of the Library's files on the requested material to establish if the UC Regents hold the copyright to the material, or if there is any information about the current copyright holder that can be shared, by emailing information about your requested material to schol-comm@berkeley.edu.
+The Copyright & Information Policy Specialists can perform a search of the Library's files on the requested material to establish if the UC Regents hold the copyright to the material, or if there is any information about the current copyright holder that can be shared, by emailing information about your requested material to schol-comm@berkeley.edu.
 University of California employees cannot offer legal advice (e.g. whether or not your use would constitute fair use) or make a legal determination beyond if the material is © UC Regents.
 Any further research into copyright and other legal restrictions that may apply is your responsibility and you are solely responsible for complying with all applicable laws.

 Other Laws & Restrictions